-In his work, Mumtaz (2022a; 2022b) (re)conceptualised "informal social protection," highlighting the assistance provided by informal networks and delineating its three key components: informal assistance, informal insurance, and informal labour market measures.
-These components are delivered through various informal mechanisms to address the needs of people, particularly in developing and less developed nations (Ibid, Roumpakis, 2020).
-The inadequacy of formal welfare provided by the state, coupled with the substantial presence of diverse informal welfare mechanisms (Cammet & MacLean, 2014), necessitates the development of unique analytical tools for social policy analysis in developing and less developed countries (Midgley, 2019).
+In his work, Mumtaz (2022) (re)conceptualized "informal social protection," highlighting the assistance provided by informal networks and delineating its three key components: informal assistance, informal insurance, and informal labor market measures.
+These components are delivered through various informal mechanisms to address the needs of people, particularly in developing and less developed nations (Mumtaz, 2022, Roumpakis, 2020).
+The inadequacy of formal welfare provided by the state, coupled with the substantial presence of diverse informal welfare mechanisms (Cammett and MacLean, 2014), necessitates the development of unique analytical tools for social policy analysis in developing and less developed countries (Midgley, 2019).
 Surender (2019) argues for caution against assuming a linear trajectory or a "catch-up logic" with the West in terms of social policy, emphasizing the significant differences between the developing and developed world.
 The dynamic nature of change further underscores the need for caution in predicting models or typologies of social policy in developing and less developed countries, especially when viewed from the Global North.
-The under-theorization of social policy in the developing world, as noted by Surender (2019), highlights the absence of equivalent guiding frameworks compared to those in OECD countries.
+The under-theorization of social policy in the developing world, as noted by Surender (2019), highlights the absence of equivalent guiding frameworks compared with those in OECD (Organisation for Economic Co-operation and Development) countries.
 Building upon this discussion, we argue that the incorporation of informal social protection into analytical tools and frameworks is crucial for the analysis and development of social policy in the developing and less developed world.
-Despite a significant body of literature on the role of informal social protection, the utilization of this concept in developing analytical tools or frameworks for social policy analysis in the global South is non-existent.
+Despite a significant body of literature on the role of informal social protection, the utilization of this concept in developing analytical tools or frameworks for social policy analysis in the Global South is nonexistent.
 This gap persists despite the evident importance of informal social protection in addressing the welfare needs of people on a large scale.

 Numerous studies have delved into the roles, purposes, efficacy, and benefits of informal social protection.
 Oware's (2020) examination of women's self-help groups in Kenya exemplifies how community-based arrangements not only create social safety nets by smoothing household and individual incomes and consumption but also provide insurance through group savings.
-Research across diverse African regions has emphasized the importance of informal social protection mechanisms, such as age-grade systems for risk prevention, ROSCAs for risk mitigation, and burial societies for risk coping (Bhattamishra & Barrett, 2010; Mupedziswa & Ntseane, 2013; Dafuleya, 2018; Mokomane et al., 2021; Enworo, 2023).
-Available evidence further indicates that, compared to formal social protection, informal systems prove more effective in targeting and reaching a broader population.
+Research across diverse African regions has emphasized the importance of informal social protection mechanisms, such as age-grade systems for risk prevention, ROSCAs for risk mitigation, and burial societies for risk coping (Bhattamishra and Barrett, 2010; Dafuleya, 2018; Enworo, 2023; Mokomane et al., 2021; Mupedziswa and Ntseane, 2013).
+Available evidence further indicates that, compared with formal social protection, informal systems prove more effective in targeting and reaching a broader population.
 Their networks enable better identification of the most vulnerable community members, even in informal social protectionersed communities (Browne, 2013).
-Informal social protection arrangements offer a comparative advantage due to lower information and enforcement costs (Bhattamishra & Barrett, 2010; Calder & Tanhchareun, 2014).
-They are also noted for being more reliable, less bureaucratic, more adequate, inclusive, and flexible (Mumtaz & Whiteford, 2021; Mokomane et al., 2021).
+Informal social protection arrangements offer a comparative advantage due to lower information and enforcement costs (Bhattamishra and Barrett, 2010; Calder and Tanhchareun, 2014).
+They are also noted for being more reliable, less bureaucratic, more adequate, inclusive, and flexible (Mokomane et al., 2021).
 These findings collectively underscore the multifaceted advantages and adaptability of informal social protection mechanisms, significantly contributing to addressing the diverse needs of individuals and communities.